scholzhannah/scholzhannah.github.io/_drafts/mathematical-fiction.md

 In a vacuum, the depiction of women is good satire:
 Women in Flatland are dangerous creatures, so dangerous in fact that they are prone to killing their entire families in fits of emotion.
-For this reason, their lives are heavily regulated: They need to constantly sway their bodies from side to side and emit a "peace-cry" so that no one might accidentally face them head one (as in this position they are nearly invisible being a line) and kill themselves running into them.
-In other regions of the world they are locked in their houses or always accompanied by a man.
+For this reason, their lives are heavily regulated.
 Despite this acute danger they are also described as very frail.
 Additionally, women are described as emotional and dumb.
-Men generally know two ways of speaking: the inferior way filled with emotion that is reserved for their wives and the superior way of maths and logic reserved for other men.
 Every time the square wants to convey that something is easy to understand he says that even a woman could grasp it.
 All in all, I think this is still a funny and applicative satire of sexism.

 So then what is there to take issue with?
-If you have read the summary I have provided above, you will know that all other societal aspects are not discussed in that literal of a manner, instead they try to fit logically into the peculiarities of Flatland.
+All other societal aspects are not discussed in that literal of a manner, instead they try to fit logically into the peculiarities of Flatland.
 The author could imagine a world where the class system is based on the number of points of the polygons, where the hight of good culture is to recognize the shape of your conversation partner by sight, one where families of high status pay for their children to be surgically altered to have more points (often killing them in the process), and one where irregular shapes don't fit the preconceived moulds and are killed.
 He could imagine another world (namely Lineland), in which marriages are formed by three people and all of life is carried out via verbal communication.